AzureAD/microsoft-authentication-library-for-js/lib/msal-react-native-android-poc/README.md

 # MSAL React Native Proof of Concept (Android)
-MSAL for React Native is a proof of concept that allows React Native applications to acquire access tokens from the Microsoft identity platform endpoint in order to access secured web APIs.
+MSAL for React Native is a proof of concept that allows React Native applications to authenticate users with Microsoft work and school accounts (AAD) as well as acquire access tokens from the Microsoft identity platform endpoint in order to access secured web APIs.
 Currently, this library is only available for the Android platform.
 ## Getting started

 ### Installation